programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Using JavaScript libraries allows you to determine how you want to make a scene interactive.
 For example, this scene could be redesigned so that a mouse click (or keyboard choice) could change the map to show the different linguistic regions, or to indicate the proposed Austronesian migration route.
 Alternatively, when a jar is selected the map image could show where that community traded jars to.
 The Adzera-made jars were traded east into the highlands and west into New Britain.
 While this scene focuses on geographic differences, you could design a scene using a timeline to reflect changes in vessel form and decoration over time.
 You could also utilise the 3D space to have the vessels arranged on virtual shelves or museum cases, or the map could be a 3D model showing the landscape terrain.

 In Part 1 you learnt how to import complex models.
-This lesson you will show how to: add simple 2D and 3D shapes (such as planes and spheres); change model properties (such as colour, size, and visibility); add image textures to planes; create object groups; let users select objects with ray casting; and trigger changes to the scene when an object is selected.
+In this lesson you will learn how to: add simple 2D and 3D shapes (such as planes and spheres); change model properties (such as colour, size, and visibility); add image textures to planes; create object groups; let users select objects with ray casting; and trigger changes to the scene when an object is selected.
 While a simple interactive scene will be created here, these techniques could be used to create many different interactive scenes.
 For example, a scene could have options to allow users to toggle the visibility, size or colour of groups of vessels with different properties, such as potter gender or language.

 The ability to alter the size of a selected vessel could also be a way by which more jar models could be incorporated in the scene, with models starting small enough so that they all fit and expanding for better inspection if selected.
 Designing your own scenes with three.js gives you more flexibility in scene creation.
 In this lesson you will learn how to create a basic interactive scene, but three.js has the ability to create intricate galleries with professional appearances such as [Artexpress](https://www.artexpress.vr.artsunit.nsw.edu.au/2025/), which displays Australian High School exam artwork.

 ## Setting Up
 In addition to the technical requirements in Part 1, for Part 2 of this lesson, you will need to download the [`/models` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/models) containing the individual jar models, and the [`/textures` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/textures) with information about them, from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).

 Put (or replace) the downloaded models and textures folders in the myscene folder (Figures 1-2).
 Keep the index.html and main.css files that you created in Part 1.
-If you did not do Part 1, you need to the download index_pt1_complete.html and main.css files from the [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2), rename the index_pt1_complete.html file to index.html and place them in a folder called myscene.
+If you did not do Part 1, you need to download index_pt1_complete.html and main.css files from the [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2), rename the index_pt1_complete.html file to index.html and place them in a folder called myscene.
 If you run into problems when editing the code that you cannot fix you can download and inspect the finished code index_pt2_scene.html or index_pt2_game.html from the [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-01.png" alt="Screenshot of the VSC editor showing a list of glb files in the expanded models folder." caption="Figure 1.
 File structure for Part 2 as shown in VSC, with the models folder expanded.
 The index.html file is shown in the main panel." %}